 Some people think that as soon as they set out to attract clients, particularly in the corporate sector, they have to adopt a kind of language that they would never speak if you met them socially.
 They like to scatter their sites with stock pictures of Canary Wharf and anonymous people staring into computer screens.
 The golden rule is "be yourself".
 You will notice I have a chirpy, clear and sometimes challenging way of communicating which strikes a chord in most people.
 OK, some people might be put off by this approach but then we would probably not work well as client and mentor either.
 Authenticity works so don't try to be someone you are not.

 8. Be social

 Some people I meet wear their ignorance of social media like a badge of honour.
 This seems to be particularly true if they are over 30.
-Maybe you are one of these too?
-You want to meet people who match the target audience you have in your plan don’t you?
+Maybe you are one of these people?
+You want to meet people who match the target audience you have in your plan don't you?
 It would also help if you had some champions and supporters who could add value and stimulate you along the way.
-Well, believe it or not, all this and more is available through social media without even having to leave the comfort of your desk.
+Well, believe it or not, all this and more is available through social media without ever having to leave the comfort of your desk.
 Make a cup of tea, munch a biscuit and do some web trawling with a mind that is open to the possibilities and willing to learn.